Application Information for International Students

 Is there a special application for international students?

 No, a special application is not required for international applicants.
 All applicants to the Graduate School of Arts and Science (GSAS) use the same application.
-An application can be obtained by using the application button at the top of this page.

 Is there a different application deadline date for international applicants?

-The application deadline dates are the same for domestic and international applicants.
+The application deadline dates are the same for U.S. and international applicants.
 The dates may differ by program of study and you should refer to the listings in the application.
 Applications must be received by 5 PM eastern time on the published deadline date.

 How will my international transcript be evaluated?